lianghy14/PNAS_BR_2023-08977/readme.md

 ![alt text](https://github.com/lianghy14/PNAS_BR_2023-08977/blob/9030648d4a6f1568b46adebfa908df0fb239ea01/Figures/fig_layout1.png)
 ![alt text](https://github.com/lianghy14/PNAS_BR_2023-08977/blob/9030648d4a6f1568b46adebfa908df0fb239ea01/Figures/fig_layout2.png)

 This project includes all source codings and simulation results of the Seoul Halloween crowd-crush.
+Since the orginal data is too large, only visualized plots of density at every 60 seconds is included in the `Results`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>